Upcoming Agent Spotlight Interviews & Guest Posts

 Giveaway Details

-Taj is generously offering a query critique to one lucky winner.
-To enter, all you need to do is be a follower (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment through August 9th.
-If your email is not on your Google Profile, you must leave it in the comments to enter the contest.
+Saritza is generously offering a 45-minute Ask Me Anything session query critique to one lucky winner.
+To enter, all you need to do is be a follower (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment through April 18th.
 If you do not want to enter the contest, that’s okay.
 Just let me know in the comments.
+If I do not have your email (I can no longer get it from your Google Profile), you must leave it in the comments to enter the contest.
+Please be sure I have your email address.

 Have any experience with this agent?
 See something that needs updating?
 Please leave a comment or email me at natalieiaguirre7@gmail.com